Derek Smith (basketball)

 Derek Ervin Smith (November 1, 1961 – August 9, 1996) was an American professional basketball player.
 He won a national championship with the Louisville Cardinals in 1980, and spent nine years in the National Basketball Association (NBA) in a career shortened by a knee injury.
-He would later become an assistant coach for the Washington Bullets from 1994 until his death.
+Smith went on to become an assistant coach for the Washington Bullets from 1994 until his death two years later.

 Early life

 Derek Smith grew up in Corinth, Georgia and attended high school in the nearby city of Hogansville.
 He won two state basketball championships with Hogansville High School, yet was not included in any college recruiting publication.

 Smith was first recruited by Louisville Cardinals assistant coach Bill Olsen at the age of 15.
 He was recommended to Olsen by the college's football player Kenny Robinson, who had also grown up in the Hogansville area.

 College career

 Smith attended the University of Louisville from 1978 to 1982.
 Seeing as he had enrolled in primary school early, Smith was only 16 years old at the beginning of his freshman year at college.

-He was one of the starters for the 1980 University of Louisville Cardinals basketball team which won the NCAA championship, defeating UCLA 59–54.
+Smith was one of the starters for the 1980 University of Louisville Cardinals basketball team which won the NCAA championship, defeating UCLA 59–54.

 Smith is sometimes credited with popularizing the term "high five" during the 1979–80 basketball season.